MrAsian/Ubuntu-Hardening-2/README.md

   - Installs and enables the firewall with default settings.

+- help

+  - Opens the Guide, which is basically this readme.

 - misc

   - Sets the permission in some files and opens some files that should be looked at during the CyberPatriot competitions.